blog.calder.dev

 sigh...
 Ouch, this one hurts a bit more.
 So if we append to a slice which is itself a subslice of another slice, the newly-appended value mutates the original slice.

 I don't like this, but I don't really see another reasonable option, either.
 Since append() can result in an allocation, it would make some sense that for consistency/safety, rather than mutating an array which is shared by multiple slices, the append() just reallocated a new slice.
-However, I don't see a way this is possible without the runtime the compiler being able to check whether the original slice will ever be used again (which some languages do, but Go does not).
+However, I don't see a way this is possible without the runtime the compiler being able to check whether the original slice will ever be used again (which some languages do, but Go does not in this way).
 Checking this at runtime would be probably impossible in Go, and definitely cursed.

 What if we try to append a slice of items instead of just one item?